Hamburger

 Branch

-If it is 'large', an overseas company must lodge the following financial statements with the Companies Office annually:
+If it is 'large', an overseas company must lodge its audited financial statements with the Companies Office annually.

 In general, for tax purposes, any New Zealand taxpayer (including a branch) is required to maintain business records for a period of 7 years after the end of the income year to which they relate.
 Those records should support the New Zealand tax positions taken during that period.